Written by: DreamMeaning Editorial Team

 Frequently asked questions

-Is dreaming about a broken city a bad sign?
+Is dreaming about broken city a bad sign?

-What does it mean if I dream about a broken city repeatedly?
+What does it mean if I dream about broken city repeatedly?

-Repeated dreams of a broken city might indicate persistent feelings of instability or unresolved issues in your life, suggesting a need for reflection and healing.
+Recurring dreams of a broken city may suggest persistent feelings of instability or unresolved issues, prompting attention and introspection to these areas.

 Dreams often appear during change